A Place Called Desire

 Friday Night Feast

-It’s Friday and I peeped inside of my refrigerator and thought how my Dad would create the best meals.
+It’s Friday Night and I peeped inside of my refrigerator and thought how my Dad would create the best meals.
 Determined not to spend money, I decided to go old school and made something I haven’t had in years to satisfy my hunger.
 A bacon, lettuce and tomato sandwich aka as the All-American BLT, complete with chips.
 As I sat and savored each bite, I couldn’t stop my mind from wandering to Friday’s meals of years gone by.

 My Dad, affectionately known as Smitty to us, was the primary cook in our family and did a wonderful job at it.
 We were not eating an abundance of fast food on his watch.
 I guess by the time Friday came, he was tired and sought the quickest meals to fill our bellies.
 He looked to his version of fast food to get us through Friday nights.
 It differed from what most people are accustomed to now.
 It was simply a meal prepared quickly from items found in the refrigerator.
 It was a treat to venture to Gentilly for take out at an actual fast food restaurant.